I'm Okay; You're Okay Just the way we are BY: Troy Murphy |June 2014

 Stock Adobe Royalty Free Images

-Maybe we’re okay just as we are.
+Perhaps we’re okay just as we are.
 You’re okay!
 I’m okay!
 (The title of a popular self-help book during the 1960’s).
 Perhaps we don’t need a magical cure.
 Our experience—discomforts, struggles and all—is the way life is supposed to feel.
 We only feel it is wrong because we are told it is wrong—subpar.
 Maybe life without the occasional shadows of sorrow would be bland.
-The constant flow of promises of a better life—richness and fullness—possibly encourage feelings of lack disrupting appreciation of the moment.
+An industry that continually sparks hope of a better life—with richness and fullness—possibly encourages the feelings of lack we experience, disrupting appreciation of the moment.
 Maybe the marketing creates the need they are trying to rectify.

 Of course, we can grow.
 Organisms naturally grow.
-With wisdom and practice, we enhance skills, planning and action.
-We gradually, with wisdom, sharpen our experience, removing distractions, avoiding detriments, and adding knowledge.
+With wisdom and practice, we enhance skills, improve planning and engage in better action.
+We gradually, with wisdom, sharpen our experience, remove distractions, and gain valuable knowledge.
 But growth is incremental—small and unremarkable.
-Our feelings remain indistinguishable from one week to another.
+Our feelings of well-being remain indistinguishable from one week to another.
 On rare occasions, we may notice a rush of enlightenment, feel charged with joy, and glory in the new-found experience.
 Usually the magnitude of these feelings pass and we return to the small insignificant and unnoticed sways of feeling.
-We deplore the natural constant of feelings experienced through slow change because they bore compared to the unrealistic promises of gregarious peddlers.
+We deplore the natural constant of feelings experienced through slow change because normal is boring compared to the unrealistic promises of gregarious peddlers.
 We mourn the normal and seek the exceptional.
-The imperfect existence becomes the enemy.
+The imperfect existence we have becomes the enemy.
 We seek to transcend our biological inheritance of normalcy.

 You’re okay!
 I’m okay!
 We don’t need another program.
 Living doesn’t need to be a daily battle fighting against the currents of reality.
 You’re okay!
 I’m okay!
 Freeing ourselves from the burden of forced change, oddly enough, invites the beautiful change that we possibly seek.